-- 1 1/2 lbs chicken breast cut into chunks
+- 1 1/2 lbs boneless skinless chicken breasts , cut into small pieces

-- 1 tsp crushed red pepper flakes (or more to increase spiciness)
+- 1/2 teaspoon crushed red pepper flakes (or more to increase spiciness)

 - 1/2 cup dry roasted peanuts

-- 1 tsp chili paste with garlic (or use sriracha hot sauce with a little minced garlic)
+- 2 teaspoons chili paste with garlic (or use sriracha hot sauce with a little minced garlic)

 - Hot white rice , for serving

-Add 1 tablespoons of oil to wok or frying pan and heat to medium.
-Add red pepper flakes and peanuts to oil and stir until peanuts are golden brown (about 2 minutes).
+Add 1 tablespoon of oil to wok or frying pan and heat to medium.
+Add red pepper flakes and peanuts and stir-fry until peanuts are golden (about 2 minutes).
 Remove peanuts and pepper flakes to a bowl.

 I always add extras vegetables that I have on hand such as bell peppers, broccoli and zucchini!